ansible-collections/dellemc.os10/roles/os10_image_upgrade/README.md

-Software image upgrade/install role
+Image upgrade role
 ===================================

-This role facilitates upgrades or installation of a Dell EMC SmartFabric OS10 software image.
-The *os10_image_upgrade* role requires an SSH connection for connectivity to a Dell EMC PowerSwitch platform.
-You can use any of the built-in OS connection variables .
+This role facilitates upgrades or installation of a software image.
+This role is abstracted for Dell EMC PowerSwitch platforms running Dell EMC SmartFabric OS10.

+The Image upgrade role requires an SSH connection for connectivity to a Dell EMC OS10 device.
+You can use any of the built-in OS connection variables.

 Role variables
 --------------